tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _interface_ __RPCRequest__   [se.natusoft.osgi.aps.api.net.rpc.model] {

->
+This represents a request returned by protocol implementations.

 __boolean isValid()__

->  Returns true if this request is valid.
-If this returns false all information except getError() is invalid, and getError() should return a valid RPCError object.
+Returns true if this request is valid.
+If this returns false all information except _getError()_ is invalid, and _getError()_ should return a valid _RPCError_ object.

 __RPCError getError()__

->  Returns an RPCError object if isValid() == false, null otherwise.
+Returns an _RPCError_ object if `isValid() == false`, _null_ otherwise.

 __String getServiceQName()__

->  Returns a fully qualified name of service to call.
+Returns a fully qualified name of service to call.
 This will be null for protocols where service name is not provided this way.
 So this cannot be taken for given!

 __String getMethod()__

->  REST protocol where it will be part of the URL.

-_Returns_

-> The method to call.
-This can return null if the method is provided by other means, for example a
+Returns the method to call.
+This can return _null_ if the method is provided by other means, for example a REST protocol where it will be part of the URL.

 __boolean hasCallId()__

->  Returns true if there is a call id available in the request.
+Returns true if there is a call id available in the request.

-> A call id is something that is received with a request and passed back with the response to the request.
+A call id is something that is received with a request and passed back with the response to the request.
 Some RPC implementations will require this and some wont.

 __Object getCallId()__

->  Returns the method call call Id.
+Returns the method call call Id.

-> A call id is something that is received with a request and passed back with the response to the request.
+A call id is something that is received with a request and passed back with the response to the request.
 Some RPC implementations will require this and some wont.

 __int getNumberOfParameters()__

->

-_Returns_

-> The number of parameters available.
+Return the number of parameters available.

 __<T> T getIndexedParameter(int index, Class<T> paramClass) throws RequestedParamNotAvailableException__

->  Returns the parameter at the specified index.
+Returns the parameter at the specified index.

 _Returns_